People

 Profile

-I joined the the School of Business in June 2019 and I am based in Work, Employment, Management and Organisation (WEMO) Department.
+I joined the the College of Business in June 2019 and I am currently based in the School of Management.
 I am also a member of the research cluster Sustainable Work and Employment Futures (CSWEF) within the School of Business.
 I am a fellow of the Higher Education Academy, UK.
 I obtained my PhD from the Strathclyde Business School University of Strathclyde (UK) in 2018.
 I hold a masters degree (MS) in Organisational Communication from the North Carolina State University (USA).
 Prior to joining Leicester I was a lecturer at the University of Northampton.
-I have also held contractual teaching and research positions in the University of Stirling the University of Strathclyde the North Carolina State University and the Indian Institute of Management (IIM-B).
+I have also held contractual teaching and research positions in the University of Stirling, the University of Strathclyde, the North Carolina State University and the Indian Institute of Management (IIM-B).

 Research

-My research interest also lie in exploring work and employment in the UK social care sector in the context of social care reform activities and increased social and political attention paid to this area.
+My research interest also lie in exploring work and employment in the UK social care sector in the context of social care reform activities, digitalisation in the sector and increased social and political attention paid to this area.

-I have a growing research interest in exploring experiences of youth learners, learners from ethnic minority background and their transitions to higher studies and/or first employment.
+I have a growing research interest in exploring vocational education systems, experiences of youth learners from different socio-economic backgrounds and their transitions to higher studies and/or first employment.

 Publications